lcpojr/snake-pygame/README.md

 If you are using windowns you should download and install the Python from their page: https://www.python.org/downloads/ After that you should clone this project and install the dependencies.

-`sudo apt-get install python-pip` to download the dependencies (only on linux).
+`sudo apt-get install python-pip` to download the pip module (only on linux).
 `pip install -r requeriments.txt` to install the dependencies.

 ## Usage